Chapter 13 Bankruptcy Attorney in Los Angeles

 Filing for Chapter 13 bankruptcy will impact your credit score, as it reflects a significant financial decision.
 The bankruptcy will stay on your credit report for seven years from the filing date.
 However, it offers a workable solution for debt management, potentially allowing for better long-term credit recovery.

-During repayment, you may work towards improving your financial habits and demonstrating responsibility to future creditors.
+During repayment, you may work toward improving your financial habits and demonstrating responsibility to future creditors.
 Over time, and with successful plan completion, you can begin rebuilding credit.
 Our personalized guidance can help you strategically approach the rebuilding phase, ensuring you make informed choices that align with your financial goals.

 Can I Keep My House & Car in a Chapter 13 Bankruptcy?